 - It can help generate community support for investing or reinvestment in infrastructure improvements.

 - The Texas Local Government Code requires zoning regulations to be adopted in accordance to a comprehensive plan.

 Our plan will be a community based plan meaning that it represents the needs and desires of OUR community.
 A collaborative process ensures that the needs and vision represent that of the community.
 This allows the community to gain understanding, consensus and support for the plan.
 What you could expect to see is:

 - A starting Public Involvement Plan

 - Ongoing General Involvement

-- Multiple opportunities to engage and gather input including websites, social media, online surveys and newsletters.
+- Multiple opportunities to engage and gather input.

 - Targeted Input

 - Interviews, small group sessions and/or workshops with neighborhood leaders, Chamber of Commerce, Downtown Merchants Association, institutional and civic groups, special interest groups, students and faith-based community, etc.

 - Interactive Community Events